palmdrop/goo-poem/README.md

 So far, there's only a swedish version of the poem.
 Might make an english version at some point.

+## TODO
+- [ ] Text morph effect does not work properly on safari when combined with CSS keyframes.
+Refactor to use js-animated CSS variable instead.

 ## License
 License is specified in `LICENSE.md`.
 Please note that the code and poem are covered by different licenses.